Pulse Shaping for Superconducting Qubits: Physics of Pulse Shaping

 The action of $V(t)$ from the left on both sides of the equation leads to,

 Now, let us consider the qubit Hamiltonian (Eq.\ref{rabi two level}) and transform into the rotating frame of the drive.
-The rotating Hamiltonian with $V(t) = \exp(\frac{-\iota \omega_{d}t}{2}\sigma_{z})$ is Here $\delta=\omega_{q}-\omega_{d}$ is the detuning of the drive or equivalently the mismatch between the qubit transition frequency and the frequency of the drive.
-Now, we invoke an important approximation, the \textit{rotating wave approximation (RWA)}.
-The claim is that the fast-rotating terms in the already rotating frame average out during evolution, so we can drop them for our analysis.
+The rotating frame Hamiltonian with $V(t) = \exp(\frac{-\iota \omega_{d}t}{2}\sigma_{z})$ is Here $\delta=\omega_{q}-\omega_{d}$ is the detuning of the drive or equivalently the mismatch between the qubit transition frequency and the frequency of the drive.
+Now, we invoke an important approximation, the \textit{rotating wave approximation (RWA)}, allowing us to drop the fast oscillatory term.
 Further, without loss of generality, we choose $\alpha=\pi$.
 So the RWA Hamiltonian becomes,

 To study the dynamics, we first need to determine the unitary evolution operator corresponding to the Hamiltonian in Eq. \ref{rwa ham}.
 Even though the Hamiltonian in Eq. \ref{rwa ham} is vastly simplified with no fast oscillatory terms, the time dependence from the function $A(t)$ still makes it difficult to derive an exact expression for any generic pulse shape $A(t)$.
 Hence, we resort to approximations.
-We introduce the Magnus expansion, which helps in obtaining an effective evolution operator.\
+We introduce the Magnus expansion, which helps in obtaining an effective evolution operator.